dordunu1/taskboard/README.md

-# Web3 Development Task Board
+# Get Your Stuff Done!

-A React Native task board application designed to streamline Web3 development workflow management with Firebase integration, following Notion-like minimalist aesthetics.
+A modern task board application designed to help you organize and track your tasks efficiently, with a clean and minimalist interface.

 ## Features